asolutioncompany/asc-ai-summaries/README.md

 This plugin is being developed for public use as Free and Open Source Software.

-The initial commit includes administrative options and meta panel.
+Administrative options, meta panel, display of styled summaries, and shortcode implementation are completed.

-It does not yet automatically generate AI summaries, style them, and add them to your WordPress content, nor connect to AI models.
+It does not yet automatically generate AI summaries nor connect to AI models.

 ## Planned Features